tiberiuichim/presentations/searchlib/slides.md

 and cataloguing many EEA websites.
 We index the websites using a ping process (initiated by the site) and the information will be gathered from the source website in RDF format and stored in a Virtuoso database, for which we have a SPARQL endpoint.
-From that sparql endpoint
+From that sparql endpoint we download the data and index it in ES

 Hard to further develop, basically a one man show (Zoltan).
 -->